-PHP is one of the most popular scripting languages today.
-There are many PHP integrations with other platforms, including WordPress and PHP.
+PHP is one of the most popular scripting languages today, with many PHP integrations across platforms, including WordPress.

 To run PHP scripts and web applications, developers first need to start a PHP server.
 Of course, there are many methods for starting a PHP server.
 However, it’s crucial to choose the best one for your needs.